ece362-purdue/proton-labs/lab0-intro/README.md

 Click the `Step over` button (or press F10) to step over each line.
 Once we step over the `gpio_put` lines, you should see the LEDs turn on or off.

+As you step over the `printf` line, you should see the message "Hello, world!" appear in the serial monitor.
+If it's closed, you can pull it up again while debugging by clicking the "Monitor" button in the PlatformIO menu, or using the Quick Access menu via Ctrl/Cmd-Shift-P and typing **Serial Monitor**.

 > [!IMPORTANT]
-> Show your TA your working serial connection and debug mode.
-Show that you can step over the `printf` lines and the LED output value change lines, and that you can see the Proton LED turn on you step over the `gpio_put(25, 1)` line.  **Do not proceed until you have shown a TA your working debugger.**  Commit all your changes and push it to your repository now.
+> Show your TA that you can step through code and see the output on the serial monitor.
+>
+> If you are having issues, please ask a TA for help.
+>
+> If you had any changes, commit all your code and push it to your repository now.
 Use a descriptive commit message that mentions the step number.
+Show your TA that you have been pushing commits for each step.

 ## Step 7: Run a command shell